 Remove the cinnamon stick after the apples have become very soft, and use the immersion blender to puree the apples and the liquid.
 At this point, you have apple sauce and could stop here if that is what you want.

-But to make the apple butter, continue cooking the mixture for 30-45 minutes longer until there is no liquid left in the pan and apple mixture begins to darken and caramelize.
+But to make the apple butter, continue cooking the mixture for 30-45 minutes longer until there is no liquid left in the pan and the apple mixture begins to darken and caramelize.
 You will know you have achieved apple butter when the mixture gets super thick and starts to stick to the bottom of your pot.
 It will require more attention and stirring at the end to ensure it doesn't burn.

 Place the mixture in a heat-proof dish and allow it to cool on the counter.
 Then cover and store in the refrigerator.
 It can be kept tightly covered for up to a month.